The Silent Service: Video games

-Film
+Live-action

 A live-action film adaptation was announced on January 25, 2023.
 The film is directed by Kohei Yoshino, with scripts written by Hikaru Takai, and Shinzō Matsuhashi and Takao Osawa serving as producers.
 Osawa will also play the lead role as Shiro Kaieda.
-The film will be released by Toho and will premiere in Japanese theaters on September 29, 2023, and will be streamed on Amazon Prime Video.
+The film was released by Toho and premiered in Japanese theaters on September 29, 2023, and was streamed on Amazon Prime Video as 8-part web series on February 9, 2024.

 Reception

 The Silent Service won the 14th Kodansha Manga Award in the General manga category in 1990.
 The first 29 volumes sold over 22 million copies.
 It has sold over 25 million copies.

 Some international readers and viewers were uncomfortable with the storyline.
 There were many arguments among international critics that the series promoted the idea of militarism.
 The manga was discussed in the Japanese Diet and was popular with the Self-Defense Force.

 Legacy

-The Silent Service inspired the Korean movie Phantom: The Submarine released in 1999.
-Especially, the story behind how Republic of Korea Navy obtains Sierra-class submarine and the scene where they use communication buoy cable against the JMSDF submarine.
+The Silent Service inspired the Korean movie Phantom: The Submarine (1999), especially, the story behind how the Republic of Korea Navy obtains a Sierra-class submarine and the scene where they use a communication buoy cable against the JMSDF submarine.